vascokk/rivus_cep/README.md

 within 60 seconds
 ```

 Multiple criteria separated by `','` could be used.
-The above query will filter out all the `event1` events where `eventparam1>5 AND eventparam1<30` and also the `event2`, where `eventparam1<50`.
+The above query will filter out all the `event1` events, which do not satisfy the condition `eventparam1>5 AND eventparam1<30` and also the `event2` for which `eventparam1<50` is not true.
 The difference netween the filters and `where` clause criteria is that the filters are executed before the event to be persisted in memory.
 In this way the user can reduce the event volume in Result calculations.

 #Aggregations